 PSAT follow-on Project But we have not been idle.
 We have been working on the PCSAT follow-on spaecraft (1.5U cubesat) called Psat which we hope to have in orbit by early 2015.

 1220z 14 Dec - No Joy: Signals too weak, and sun angle worsening.
-Also due to some expected family news, the primary ground station is terminating recovery efforts. and this Web page will not be updated for at least two weeks.
-We wish to thank those many volunteer ground stations around the world that worked so hard to attempt recovery.
-Some may continue to try, so we ask digipeater users to continue holding off their packets.
+We wish to thank those many volunteer ground stations around the world that worked so hard to attempt this season's recovery.
+Some may continue to try, so we ask digipeater users to continue holding off their packets for another week.
 But on 24 December 2008 when PCSAT re-enters eclipses and full recovery is no longer possible, then PCSAT will return to semi-operational status, meaning, if you hear solid packets (daylight passes closer to midday sun) you are welcome to digipeat a packet or two.
-[But no more, as we may be attempting to command it too and it cannot do both...]
+If you ever see us commanding, please cease any transmissions.

 1325z 12 Dec - No Joy: Still too many user packets robbing power when PCSAT is over USA.
 No success.

 1145z 12 Dec - No Joy: Plotted packets heard vs latitude, and optimum is best between 35 to 40 deg ascending over Atlantic (no user packets).

 1658z 11 Dec - Hawaii: Ron reports a few packets.
 Later pass over USA and PCSAT is dead again.

 1530z 11 Dec - Recovery Holding: pcsat.aprs.org data appears to show NODIGI and PCSAT-11 are on separate freqs.